 Good: New stylish hatchback version of the 3 Series.
 Gets more practical load area, extra rear space and a softer ride.

 Bad: £1,300 more than 3 Series Touring, £2,600 more than 3 Series saloon.

-Good: Station wagon based on the best car currently in existence.
-Every single fault of the E90/E91 has been addressed in the F30/F31.
+Good: Station wagon based on the excellent 3 Series.
 Nothing else gets as close to perfection, including £200,000 supercars.